-First, add a few outputs so you can map the contents of the response to Tulip.
+If you want to use json-query, add a few outputs so you can map the contents of the response to Tulip.

-For example, let's say that you write a GET request that returns an array of objects.
+Here's an example with json-query. let's say that you write a GET request that returns an array of objects.
 You want to return the value of the name property from the first object in the array.